 You can win back these customers without having to pause your efforts to reach new ones by putting in place customer retention strategies for your Shopify store.

-Before we begin, let’s give you a few reasons why you should focus on customer retention and setting up win-back strategies:
+Before we begin, let’s give you a few reasons why you should focus on customer retention and setting up customer win-back strategies:

 - 33% of market-leading brands use win-back campaigns

 - Win-back campaigns see a 12% higher engagement rate

 - 82% of companies agree that retention is cheaper than acquisition

 - 56% of consumers stay loyal to brands that “get them” or show them they care

 - 65% of a company’s business comes from existing customers

 Now that you know why we’re talking about this, let’s quickly talk about who your lost customers are.